The Land Use Program investigates reports of unsanitary conditions and nuisances on private or public property or as a result of a business operation.

 Division of Environmental Health policy emphasizes voluntary compliance through education over enforcement.
 If voluntary compliance is not achieved in a reasonable period of time, violations will proceed to nuisance abatement and/or fines as allowed by law.
 The cost of enforcement will be borne by the person(s) responsible for the violation by direct billing or liens made on substandard property.

 Requests for investigation and service include, but are not limited to:

 Requests for waterborne illness investigation

-To obtain permit applications or other printed information, please go to our documents section or contact the Land Use Program Office Assistant at 707-445-6215 and applications will be mailed.
+To obtain permit applications, please go to our documents section or contact the Land Use Program Office Assistant at 707-445-6215 and applications will be mailed.

 If you have questions, or would like to speak with the Field Inspector for your area of the county, you may reach staff on their direct lines.
 The best times to call before and after the inspectors are out in the field, are between 8:30-9:30 a.m. and after 4 p.m.